MagdaPaj/debian-dependency-package-generation/README.md

 A dependency package represents a desired state of a system, which is defined by a list of Debian packages with corresponding versions.
 All required packages are captured as dependencies in the control file of an otherwise shallow Debian package.
 APT will try to automatically resolve and install these dependencies when running `apt install dependency-pack`.

-This repository contains pipelines and scripts for generating the Debian dependency package and its optional companion package that modifies the APT preferences to force the installation of the exact version of the dependent package.
+This repository contains pipelines and scripts for generating the Debian dependency package and its optional pinning package that modifies the APT preferences to force the installation of the exact version of the dependent package.

 The dependency package can be referred to when generating the initial device image and when issuing package updates to the device fleet.
 This way, the same desired state should be represented in both.

 ## Structure of dependency packages

-Dependency packages consist of a `control` file defining the desired state by enumerating all dependencies in the `Depends: ` section.
+Dependency packages consist of a `control` file defining the desired state by enumerating all dependencies in the `Depends` section.
+Packages to be removed are listed under `Conflicts`.

 ```
 Package: dependency-pack